 The liabilities established could be significantly lower or higher than the ultimate cost of settling the claims arising.
-This level of uncertainty varies between the segments of business and the nature of the risk being underwritten and can arise from developments in case reserving for attritional losses, large losses, or from changes in estimates of IBNR claims.
+This level of uncertainty varies between the classes of business and the nature of the risk being underwritten and can arise from developments in case reserving for attritional losses, large losses and catastrophes, or from changes in estimates of IBNR claims.